leolanese/Angular-Zoneless-Signals/README.md

 ng e2e
 ```

-Angular CLI does not come with an end-to-end testing framework by default.
-You can choose one that suits your needs.
+Angular CLI does not come with an end-to-end testing framework by default. we can choose one that suits wer needs.

 ## Additional Resources